shagoswami/BCB546-PythonHW_Spring2024/README.md

 ## Installation

-To set up my environment to run these notebooks, I need Python 3 and the following packages:
+To set up my environment to run these notebooks, I needed Python 3 and the following packages:
 - BioPython
 - Pandas
 - Matplotlib